F&BKP collaboration with GCP & ARF research projects

 F&BKP support on research impact components

 - Communication: Publishing the research projects, progress, intermediate results and results, along with events on the F&BKP website and in newsletters.
 All research projects are invited to continuously send all items, articles and documents relevant for a larger public to the F&BKP Office.
 Those additions will be published on the F&BKP website under the specific research projects’ subpage set up for every individual project.
-Please see here and here for examples.
+Please see the GCP project pages and the ARF project pages.

-- Stakeholder engagement: Link research teams thematically with other networks (beyond the projects and calls), research programmes and conferences where potential added value can be added for either side.
+- Stakeholder engagement: Link research teams thematically with other networks (in particular beyond the projects and calls), research programmes and conferences where there is potential added value for either side.